dasthagirivali/dasthagirivali/README.md

 <br/>
 <h1>About Me</h1>
+ <p>A highly motivated and skilled graduate looking for an entry-level position as a Python Developer. <b>Proficient in Python, Django, MySQL, HTML, and CSS. </b> Ability to learn new software and technologies quickly.
+Capability to work in teams by providing valuable support. </p>

-  <p>During my graduation, I realized the potential of IT and programming.
-Although I did not graduate in CS or IT, I have always been fascinated by the idea of programming and coding.
-As you can see on my resume, <b>I have worked on my technical skills and involved in projects.</b>
+<p>I graduated from Sri Krishnadevaraya University with a Bachelor's Degree in Commerce in Computer Applications.
+During my graduation, I realized the potential of IT and programming.
+Although I did not graduate in CS or IT, <b>I have always been fascinated by the idea of programming and coding.</b></p>

-<b>I worked on several projects that allowed me to develop my skills in Python, Django, MySQL, MongoDB, HTML, and CSS</b>.
-My experience during training days taught me the importance of attention to detail, teamwork, and effective communication.
+<p> <b>I worked on my technical skills and involved in projects that allowed me to develop my skills in Python, MySQL, MongoDB, HTML, and CSS.</b> My experience during <b>training days taught me the importance of attention to detail, teamwork, and effective communication.</b>
   </p>